ey7/project-three/README.md

 - [Heroku](https://heroku.com/) to host the site.
 - [Balsamiq](https://balsamiq.com/) for mock ups of the site.
 - [MongoDB](https://www.mongodb.com) for NoSql database functionality.
-- [CK Editor](https://www.ckeditor.com) for an attractive editing area on the add and edit blog pages.
+- [CK Editor](https://www.ckeditor.com) for an attractive editing area on the add and edit review pages.
 - [Cloudinary](https://cloudinary.com/) for image delivery via their api to the app.

 ## Resources